replicatedhq/replicated-docs/docs/enterprise/updating-licenses.md

 - A "License is already up to date" note will appear if no changes are detected.
 - A "License uploaded successfully" note will appear when the changes are successfully applied.

+## Changing a Community License

+If you have a community license, you can change your license by uploading a new one.
+This allows you to upgrade from a community version of the software without having to reinstall the admin console and the application.

+To change a community license to another license:

+1. In the License tab of the admin console, click **Change license**.
+1. In the dialog, upload the new license file that you received from your vendor.